akhilayyagari/RTL/README.md

 After clicking OK in the summary page, flow will be directed to Vivado.

 # 3.Integrating DUT with FIFO Interface
  Xilinx has already developed the interface logic for the user.
-The user should integrate the DUT into the design.
+The responsibility of the user is to integrate the DUT with the interface logic.

 ### Steps for Integrating the DUT
+Once the Vivado opens
 1. Click the add files option in the source tab and import all aes128 verilog files.
 2.1 The repository contains a **sdx_kernel_wizard_0_example_vadd.sv** which contains the custom logic for interfacing with the FIFO.
 2.2 Copy this file contents and paste in the sdx_kernel_wizard_0_example_vadd.sv